Xakkusu/p4-build-your-dream/README.md

 - As a user I can view all tags so that I can browse through them.
 - As a user I can indicate the status of my input so that I know if those things will be implemented one day or not.
 - As a user I can give input/feedback so that in the future there will be new features on the website.
-> additionaly the returning user goals apply here as well
+> additionally  the returning user goals apply here as well

 ## WIREFRAMES
 Wireframes were produced using Balsamiq.